oz-cloudtools-meetup/show-your-emotions-with-rekognition/README.md

             - With AWS Lambda, you are charged for every 100ms your code executes and the number of times your code is triggered.
 You don't pay anything when your code isn't running
  - Follow steps below to create a lambda function via management console:
     - Step 1 - Steup IAM role
-        - Go the IAM by clicking Service the topleft corner and type in "IAM" and enter
+        - Go to the IAM dashboard by clicking Service the topleft corner and type in "IAM" and enter
         - Choose "Roles" --> "Create role" --> "AWS service" --> "Lambda" --> "Lambda" --> "Select your use case - lambda" --> "Next: Permission" --> "Create policy" --> Check "AmazonS3FullAccess" and "AmazonRekognitionFullAccess" --> "Next: Tags" --> "Next: Review" --> type a name into "Role name" --> "Create role"
     - Step 2 - Create a lambda function
         - Open aws management console, type "lambda" into the "Find Service" search bar and enter